Mord100/werkix-int-v0.1/README.md

 ## 🌟 Project Overview

-Werkix is a comprehensive web application designed for interactive performance tracking and analysis.
+A comprehensive web application designed for interactive performance tracking and analysis.
 The platform focuses on providing detailed insights into user performance, with robust features for data management and user interaction.

 ## 🚀 Technology Stack